-- A matter personal to a member of staff that is being considered by a meeting of the Council or the Personnel Advisory Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Leader of the Council and the Chair of the Personnel Advisory Committee of absence occasioned by illness or other reason and that person shall report such absence to Council at its next meeting. - The Leader and Chair of the Personnel Advisory Committee, or in their absence, the Deputy Leader and Chair of the Personnel Advisory Committee or person nominated by the Chair of the Personnel advisory Committee, shall conduct a review of the performance and annual appraisal of the work of the Town Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Personnel Advisory committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Leader of the Council and Chair of the Personnel Advisory Committee or in their absence, the Deputy Leader of the Council and Chair of the Personnel Advisory Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Personnel Advisory Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Town Clerk relates to the chair or vice-chair of the Council or the Leader or Deputy Leader of the Council
+- a A matter personal to a member of staff that is being considered by a meeting of the Council or the Personnel Advisory Committee is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of the Council and the Chair of the Personnel Advisory Committee of absence occasioned by illness or other reason and that person shall report such absence to Council at its next meeting. - The Chair of the Council and Chair of the Personnel Advisory Committee, or in their absence, the Vice-Chair of the Council and Chair of the Personnel Advisory Committee or person nominated by the Chair of the Personnel advisory Committee, shall conduct a review of the performance and annual appraisal of the work of the Town Clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Personnel Advisory committee. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chair of the Council and Chair of the Personnel Advisory Committee or in their absence, the Vice-Chair of the Council and Chair of the Personnel Advisory Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Personnel Advisory Committee. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Town Clerk relates to the Chair or Vice-Chair of the Council, this shall be communicated to the Chair of the Personnel Advisory Committee, which shall be reported back and progressed by resolution of the Personnel Advisory Committee.

-- , this shall be communicated to the Chair of the Personnel Advisory Committee, which shall be reported back and progressed by resolution of the Personnel Advisory Committee. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).